lfr/lfr.github.io/fun/_posts/2020-06-30-take-it-to-the-stars.md

 layout: post
 title: Take F# to the stars
 summary: >-
-  Trust that your airtight domain will keep you safe
+  Your airtight domain will keep you safe
 image: /assets/2020/take-it-to-the-stars.png
 ---